NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 Due to the large model size of the LLM, we use NVFlare's streaming feature to transfer the model in chunks.

 ## Dependencies
-This example running a 1.3B/5B GPT model requires considerable computational resources.
-For training 1.3B/5B model, SFT needs ~25/100GB GPU memory (Ampere or later GPU architecture).
+This example running a 1.3B GPT model requires considerable computational resources.
+For training 1.3B model, SFT needs ~30GB GPU memory using fp16 precision.
 Hence, to run three clients in parallel, we can compute the resource needs accordingly.
-The example for 3-client 1.3B GPT model can be performed on a single A100 GPU with 80 GB, while 5B model was tested on 6xA100 GPUs with 80 GB each.
+The example for 3-client 1.3B GPT model was performed on two A100 GPUs with 80 GB memory each.

 We assume you followed the instructions [here](../../README.md#requirements) to install the NeMo, NVFlare, and the NeMo-NVFlare package.